 On the other side, she also explores why people join ISIS.
 Why does the organization appeal to so many and how?
 For anyone interested in current events, this is a must-listen.

-Everything Is Alive – an interesting take on exploring the world.
+Everything Is Alive is an interesting take on exploring the world.
 How so?
 In each episode, an interviewee is an inanimate object telling its life story.
 Ever wanted to hear how a bar of soap feels?
 What about an elevator?
-Now you know where to find your answers.

 Summary: The Podcasting Bottom Line